Careers Programme

 • Financial planning.

-To find out more, visit the Bradford Labour Market Information page, here you’ll find information and resources suitable for Bradford.: https://www.youtube.com/watch?v=oIlP0EhOLz8
+To find out more, visit the Bradford Labour Market Information page, here you’ll find information and resources suitable for Bradford:

 Skillsometer

 This Skillsometer will help you to identify key skills for your future career.
 You can use this as a guide to help you to understand which careers match your skills.
-If you’re unsure about your options and thinking about the next steps then this tool will help you to reflect on a number of different statements related to occupational categories including Artistic, Realistic, Investigative, Conventional, Enterprising, and Social, which will provide job roles tailored to you.
+If you’re unsure about your options and thinking about the next steps then this tool will help you reflect on several different statements related to occupational categories including Artistic, Realistic, Investigative, Conventional, Enterprising, and Social, which will provide job roles tailored to you.

 How to Use the Skillsometer